-Women’s-specific sleeping bag types are those that provide a fit anatomically optimized for the female form.
+The best women's sleeping bags are those that provide a fit anatomically optimized for the female form.
 In most cases, this means a narrower fit around the shoulders, a wider hip area, and shorter sizes.
 While most men’s or unisex sleeping bags are available in 6’ or 6’ 6” lengths, women’s bags are usually also available in a 5’ 6” length.

-Because women are normally "cold sleepers" and require more insulation to stay warm at night, women’s bags also typically use more insulating fabric to boost warmth.
+Because women are normally 'cold sleepers' and require more insulation to stay warm at night, these types of sleeping bag also typically use more insulating fabric to boost warmth.
 This can mean, however, that a shorter women’s bag will weigh as much, if not more, than the men’s version of the same type of sleeping bag.

 He has climbed a handful of 6000ers in the Himalayas, 4000ers in the Alps, 14ers in the US, and loves nothing more than a good long-distance wander in the wilderness.
 He climbs when he should be writing, writes when he should be sleeping, has fun always.

 Kieran is the author of 'Climbing the Walls (opens in new tab)', an exploration of the mental health benefits of climbing, mountaineering, and the great outdoors.

 All the latest inspiration, tips and guides to help you plan your next Advnture!

 Thank you for signing up to Advnture.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.